Wildfires are uncontrolled and unpredictable. They can spread very quickly.

 Glass bottles

-Glass can magnify the sun and start a fire.
-So make sure you don’t leave any glass bottles lying around in parks and open spaces.
+Glass bottles and other clear materials can start fires if left in direct sunlight.
+Make sure you don’t leave any glass bottles lying around in parks and open spaces.
 Take your litter home with you if nearby bins are full.

 Wildfires - protecting your home and garden